Comprehensive Faculty Searches: Best Practices

 • Agree as a committee on process, plan of action, and delegation of responsibilities.

-• Discuss the importance of heterogeneity at the beginning of - and throughout - the search process.
+• Discuss the importance of heterogeneity at the beginning of—and throughout—the search process.
 Attend a workshop on running an expansive search.

 Evaluating applications